-via Regular Mail: CMG Mauldin Solutions Core Fund CMG Tactical Bond Fund CMG Tactical All Asset Strategy Fund c/o Gemini Fund Services, LLC P.O.
-Box 541150 Omaha, Nebraska 68154 or Overnight Mail: CMG Mauldin Solutions Core Fund CMG Tactical Bond Fund CMG Tactical All Asset Strategy Fund c/o Gemini Fund Services, LLC 17605 Wright Street, Suite 2 Omaha, Nebraska 68130 Each Fund, however, reserves the right, in its sole discretion, to reject any application to purchase shares.
+via Regular Mail: CMG Mauldin Core Fund CMG Tactical Bond Fund c/o Gemini Fund Services, LLC or Overnight Mail: CMG Mauldin Core Fund CMG Tactical Bond Fund c/o Gemini Fund Services, LLC 4221 North 203rd Street, Suite 100 Elkhorn, Nebraska 68022-3474

+P.O.
+Box 541150 Omaha, Nebraska 68154

+Each Fund, however, reserves the right, in its sole discretion, to reject any application to purchase shares.
 Applications will not be accepted unless they are accompanied by a check drawn on a U.S. bank, savings and loan, or credit union in U.S. funds for the full amount of the shares to be purchased.
 After you open an account, you may purchase additional shares by sending a check together with a note stating the name(s) on the account and the account number to the above address.
-Make all checks payable to "CMG Mauldin Solutions Core Fund" or "CMG Tactical Bond Fund" or "CMG Tactical All Asset Strategy Fund".
+Make all checks payable to "CMG Mauldin Core Fund" or "CMG Tactical Bond Fund" or "CMG Tactical All Asset Strategy Fund".
 The Funds will not accept payment in cash, including cashier's checks or money orders.
 Also, to prevent check fraud, the Funds will not accept third-party checks, U.S. Treasury checks, credit card checks or starter checks for the purchase of shares.
+Redemptions of Shares of the Fund purchased by check may be subject to a hold period until the check has been cleared by the issuing bank.
+To avoid such holding periods, Shares may be purchased through a broker or by wire, as described in this section.